On transitive sets of derangements in primitive groups

-Now there was some experimental evidence that the following generalization of the question could hold: Let $G$ act transitively on the finite set $\Omega$.
+Now there was some experimental evidence that the following generalization of Question \ref{q:8.75} could hold: Let $G$ act transitively on the finite set $\Omega$.
 Pick distinct $\alpha,\beta$ in $\Omega$.
 If the orbital graph which contains the edge $(\alpha, \beta)$ is connected, then there is a derangement $g\in G$ with $\alpha^g=\beta$.
-The smallest counterexample I'm aware of is $G=\PSL_3(4)$ acting on $4032$ points (so the point stabilizer has order $5$). \item[(d)] I have some evidence (and partial results) that the following could hold: Let $G$ act transitively on the finite set $\Omega$, and pick distinct $\alpha,\beta$ in $\Omega$.
+The smallest counterexample which I found is $G=\PSL_3(4)$ acting on $4032$ points (so the point stabilizer has order $5$). \item[(f)] I have some evidence (and partial results) that the following could hold: Let $G$ act transitively on the finite set $\Omega$, and pick distinct $\alpha,\beta$ in $\Omega$.
 Then there is an element $g\in G$ with $\alpha^g=\beta$ whose number of fixed points is different from $1$.
-Of course, Frobenius theorem (see the Introduction) would be an almost immediate consequence. \end{itemize} {\leavevmode\hbox to3em{\hrulefill}\thinspace}
+This is now Problem 21.99 in the 21st edition (2026) of the Kourovka Notebook \cite{kourovka_notebook}.

 Applied to a finite Frobenius permutation group acting on a finite set $\Omega$, this would mean that for any distinct $\alpha, \beta\in\Omega$, there is a unique derangement $g\in G$ with $\alpha^g=\beta$.
 But then Frobenius' theorem follows immediately from a simple counting argument (see e.g.~\cite[Assertion 1]{kaplan_lev___transversals}). \item[(g)] It would still be interesting to decide for which primitive groups Question \ref{q:8.75} has a positive answer.
 With some effort, one can show that this is the case if $G$ is almost simple with socle $\soc(G)=\PSL_2(\FF_q)$.
 See \cite{mueller___psl2q}. \end{itemize}